Meet Will Martin

 We spent the next year in therapy, seeing specialists, doing blood work, labs, EMG, MRI, CAT Scan, spinal tap and a muscle biopsy to figure out what was going on.
 All the while, Will made HUGE strides, literally.
 He started walking on Christmas Day 2010 and he was kneeling to stand, sitting really sturdy and made vocal and chewing advances.

 After meeting with a ridiculous number of specialists being told it could be random hypotonia, muscular dystrophy a mitochondrial disorder or who knows…. we agreed to do an MRI and then be done with this whole thing.

 Little did we know, we had just begun.
 The MRI results came back showing four lesions on his brain near the deep cerebellum.
 (That tissue is now dead, results of 2012 MRI repeat) Needless to say, we were shocked.
 From there, we did the muscle biopsy, spinal tap and CAT scan to further assess what those lesions might be.

 On July 5, 2011 our lives were changed forever.
 I call it BD and AD – before diagnosis and after diagnosis.
 Before, you just live in ignorant bliss assuming you can beat the odds.
 After diagnosis, you just try to keep living.

-We have made great strides in this new world:
+Thankfully, we have made great strides in this new world:

 -We were accepted into the EPI-743 drug study program at Stanford.
 We’ve been on the drug since September 2011 and have seen positive outcomes.

--We have gotten a lot of his BM problems under control with Miralax and a probotic
+-We have gotten a lot of his BM problems under control with Miralax and a probotic.

 -His chewing and swallowing skills have improved so much that he can have chips or nuts, but we still are very cautious as he often gags if he is too tired to chew.